florimondmanca/www/src/www/blog/site/articles/2019/08/introduction-to-asgi-async-python-web.md

 ## It all started with async/await

 Contrary to JavaScript or Go, Python is not a language that had asynchronous execution baked in from the start.
 For a long time, executing things concurrently in Python could only be achieved using multithreading or multiprocessing, or resorting to specialized networking libraries such as eventlet, gevent, or Twisted.
-(Back in 2008, Twisted already had APIs for asynchronous coroutines, e.g. in the form of [`inlineCallback` and `deferredGenerator`](http://blog.mekk.waw.pl/archives/14-Twisted-inlineCallbacks-and-deferredGenerator.html).)
+(Back in 2008, Twisted already had APIs for asynchronous coroutines, e.g. in the form of [`inlineCallbacks` and `deferredGenerator`](http://blog.mekk.waw.pl/archives/14-Twisted-inlineCallbacks-and-deferredGenerator.html).)

 But this all changed in Python 3.4+.
 Python 3.4 [added `asyncio` to the standard library](https://www.python.org/dev/peps/pep-3156), adding support for cooperative multitasking on top of generators and the `yield from` syntax.